Housing estate: Czech Republic and Slovakia

-Most buildings in Czech and Slovak housing estates are so called "paneláks", a colloquial term in Czech and Slovak for a panel building constructed of pre-fabricated, pre-stressed concrete, such as those extant in the Czech Republic, Slovakia and elsewhere in the world.
+Most buildings in Czech and Slovak housing estates are the so called paneláks, a colloquial term in Czech and Slovak for a large panel system panel building constructed of pre-fabricated, pre-stressed concrete, such as those extant in the former Czechoslovakia (now the Czech Republic & Slovakia) and elsewhere in the world.
 Large housing estates of concrete panel buildings (paneláks) now dominate the streets of Prague, Bratislava and other towns.
-The largest housing estate in Central Europe and Slovakia can be found in Petržalka (population about 130,000), a part of the Slovak capital of Bratislava.
+The largest such housing estate in Central Europe can be found in Petržalka (population about 130,000), a part of the Slovak capital of Bratislava.

+People living in these housing estates usually own their individual apartments, mainly due to the fact that majority of the individual apartments went from being publicly owned by the state to being privately owned, as they were sold to most apartment occupants by the government for small, symbolic prices after the fall of socialism.
+People can also rent apartments, usually through real estate agents and private landlords, although some apartments are still owned by the state and are usually used for social housing.
+There's usually a mix of social classes in these housing estates.

-United Kingdom and Republic of Ireland
+Britain and Ireland

-In the United Kingdom and the Republic of Ireland, housing estates have become prevalent since the Second World War, as a more affluent population demanded larger and more widely spaced houses coupled with the increase of car usage for which terraced streets were unsuitable.
+In Britain and Ireland, housing estates have become prevalent since the Second World War, as a more affluent population demanded larger and more widely spaced houses coupled with the increase of car usage for which terraced streets were unsuitable.

 Housing estates were produced by either local authorities (more recently, housing associations) or by private developers.
 The former tended to be a means of producing public housing leading to monotenure estates full of council houses often known as "council estates".
 The latter can refer to higher end tract housing for the middle class and even upper middle class.

 The problems incurred by the early attempts at high density tower-block housing turned people away from this style of living.
 The resulting demand for land has seen many towns and cities increase in size for relatively moderate increases in population.
 This has been largely at the expense of rural and greenfield land.
 Recently, there has been some effort to address this problem by banning the development of out-of-town commercial developments and encouraging the reuse of brownfield or previously developed sites for residential building.
 Nevertheless, the demand for housing continues to rise, and in the UK at least has precipitated a significant housing crisis.